top of page

 Pocket Forest

-Habitat loss can be overwhelming but the remedy is easy - restore the soil, plant and nourish the land together. iDig2Learn is teaming up with experts from SUGi to plant a pocket forest.
-We will be using the Japanese Miyawaki Method of tight-knit tree planting proven to enhance growth exponentially.
-We are thrilled to tap into this new-to-us technique in Southpoint Park on Roosevelt Island and grateful for partnerships with the Roosevelt Island Operating Corporation and SUGi.
+Habitat loss can be overwhelming but the remedy is easy - restore the soil, plant and nourish the land together. iDig2Learn teamed up with experts from SUGi to plant a pocket forest on April 6, 2024.
+We used the Japanese Miyawaki Method of tight-knit tree planting proven to enhance growth exponentially.
+We are thrilled to tap into this new-to-us technique in Southpoint Park on Roosevelt Island and grateful for partnerships with SUGi, RIOC, The Lenape Center, Yakama Nation, GRIN and hundreds of new forest friends.

 RI Pocket Forest at SPP_edited.jpg